camptocamp/docker-cups/README.md

 # docker-cups

-The CUPS server packaged inside a RedHat UBI 8.1
+The CUPS packaged inside a centos 8